lzim/teampsd/resources/training_guides/mtl_how_facilitate/mtl_demo_admin/Team_PSD_Webmaster.md

 WM2-14

     3. The Admin page will add a new empty section Click the Empty to begin adding content to the columns.
-(Italics) Note: Uploading portraits is tricky, as there isn’t a utility to size, crop or center the photo.
-If you don’t have a graphics program to try sizing photo to 150x150 dpi.
-Be sure add your photo to the Dynamic Data folder and that the names are the same.
-Otherwise, the web page will not be able to find the file in the Dynamic Data folder.
+(Italics) *Note: Uploading portraits is tricky, as there isn’t a utility to size, crop or center the photo.
+If you don’t have a graphics program, try sizing photo to 150x150 dpi.
+Be sure to add your photo to the Dynamic Data folder and that the names are the same.
+Otherwise, the web page will not be able to find the file in the Dynamic Data folder.*

 WM2-15